Marko-devops/Jenkins_pipeline_test_with_SonarQube/README.md

 # Jenkins Ec2 on AWS

-I launched an EC2 instance on AWS named Jenkins_server using the Ubuntu AMI and t2.small instance type, with a Jenkins_key for secure access, configured the Jenkins_sg security group, provided a user data script (Jenkins.sh) to automate Jenkins installation at launch, accessed Jenkins via the instance’s public IP on port 8080.
+I launched an EC2 instance on AWS named "Jenkins_server" using the Ubuntu AMI and t2.small instance type, with a Jenkins_key for secure access, configured the Jenkins_sg security group, provided a user data script (Jenkins.sh) to automate Jenkins installation at launch, accessed Jenkins via the instance’s public IP on port 8080.

 After launching the SonarQube Ec2 instance I added in Jenkins security gorup, inbound rules from SonarQube_sg to allow communication between Jenkins and SonarQube.